NHLCA BIPOC Coaches Spotlight

 Matt Pinchevsky

-Matt, who is also referred to as Pinch, is currently the Head Coach and Director of Player Personnel & Development of the Maine Nordiques in the North American Hockey League.
+Matt, who is also referred to as Pinch, is currently the Head Coach for the University of Southern Maine.

 Player Development has always played a major role in his coaching experience; every player getting better is a priority for him.
 Over the years, Pinch has helped take part in the advancing of more than 100 student-athletes to NCAA hockey programs.
 Serving the game through guidance and mentorship is a daily objective for Pinch, and his passion for the game is always felt by those around him.